Google Drive and Tray

 Google Drive integration capabilities

 Integrate Google Drive with 700+ applications or any system with an API using Tray’s HTTP connector.
-Everything you need to automate file storage, collaboration, and governance comes out of the box.
+These domains mirror Drive APIs and how teams organize, share, and govern files across departments and tools.

-• Create, copy, move, or delete: Files and folders across systems
+• Create, copy, move, or delete: Manage files and folders across connected systems

-• Read and write metadata: Owners, permissions, and sharing status
+• Read and write metadata: Sync owners, permissions, and sharing status

-• Update names or paths: When connected system records change
+• Update names or paths: Reflect changes automatically when connected system records update

 Tray agents use Drive data to find, classify, and act on files across your systems.
 Agents can combine Drive context with data from HR, IT, or CRM systems to take action under defined permissions.